swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 ``[{'id': 5, 'name': 'Asparagus'}, {'id': 2, 'name': 'Basil'}, ...  , {'id': 34, 'name': 'Winter Squash'}]``

 Say you want to display 3 columns ... plants starting with A-F in column one, those starting with G-S in column two, and T-Z in column three .
-You will identify the items for each column using functions that you must write.
+You will identify the items for each column using functions that you write.

 .. code-block:: python
 	def a_to_f(self, args):